Arcotic-Solutions-Ltd/slash-a/README.md

 # Slash Engine

-Slash Engine is an open-source browser extension that provides a sidebar and web UI for your local AI model.
-It allows you to interact with your model from any webpage.
+Slash Engine is an open-source browser extension that offers a sidebar and web interface, enabling interaction with your local AI model directly from any webpage.
 ## Installation

 Slash Engine supports Chromium-based browsers like Chrome, Brave, and Edge, as well as Firefox.